 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 Mac and cheese cups appeal to guests looking for comfort food, but not wanting to commit to a whole bowl.
-The muffin tin produces cleaner and more appealing portions with crispier edges (the best part).
-For best results, pair a melting cheese like Gruyere with a sharp cheddar.
-I have witnessed them sell quicker than anything more “fancy,” which says a lot about people.
+With the muffin tin, you get more appealing portions that are cleaner and have crispier edges, which are the best part.
+For optimal results, combine a melting cheese such as Gruyere with a cheddar that is sharp.
+I have observed them sell faster than anything more “festive”, which says a lot about people.

 Dessert (28-35)